 Maine Environmental Laboratory has long experience characterizing solid waste materials for submission to solid waste facilities, for beneficial use in agriculture or as biomass fuel.
-We are certified to perform analyses by the RCRA/SW-846 methods required by the State of Maine's Waste Management Rules.
+We are certified to perform analyses by the RCRA/SW-846 methods required by the State of Maine's Waste Management Rules, and we offer PFAS testing services.
 We welcome your sludge, ash, woodchips, food waste, and railroad ties!

 Solid Waste Testing

 Maine's Waste Management Rules spell out what tests are required for waste materials prior to being landfilled, dumped, used as a fuel, or used agriculturally in Maine.* Most of our solid waste clients have testing regimens derived from the following Waste Management Rules chapters:

 Chapter 405: Water Quality Monitoring, Leachate Monitoring, and Waste Characterization - [link to chapter: Chapter 405: Water Quality Monitoring, Leachate Monitoring, and Waste Characterization]

 This chapter covers tests required for monitoring aqueous leachate from landfills, as well as testing required prior to using solid waste as a fuel, submitting it to a landfill, or using it agriculturally as a soil amendment.

 Chapter 418: Beneficial Use of Solid Wastes - [link to chapter: Chapter 418: Beneficial Use of Solid Wastes]

 This chapter builds on Chapter 405 and covers testing required for specific beneficial uses, such as dumping dredge spoils and burning CDD wood debris.
 It includes the Screening Standards Beneficial Use test list (Appendix A).